Eytan Pessen

-Eytan Pessen (איתן פסן; born 30 August 1961 in Haifa, Israel) is a German Israeli pianist and voice teacher, currently at the Opera houses of Amsterdam, Frankfurt, Hamburg, Warsaw, Vienna (Volksoper), Zürich and international festivals.
+Eytan Pessen (איתן פסן; born 30 August 1961 in Haifa, Israel) is a German Israeli pianist and voice teacher, currently at the Opera houses of Amsterdam, Frankfurt, Hamburg, Vienna (Volksoper), Zürich and international festivals.
 He was former opera director of the Semperoper in Dresden, artistic advisor to Teatro Massimo in Palermo, Teatro San Carlo in Naples, and former casting director of the Staatstheater Stuttgart.

 Early years

 Born in Haifa, Israel, to parents of German-Jewish heritage, he studied Piano (with Dr. Nilly Shilo, Walter Aufhauser, Irina Zaritskaya and Dina Turgeman), composition (with Andre Hajdu and Daniel V. Oppenheim), and musicology at the Tel-Aviv University Rubin Academy, with a Bachelor of Music, summa cum Laude, in 1983, and a Masters of Music, magna cum laude, in 1984.
 Further Piano studies at the Curtis Institute of Music in Philadelphia with Vladimir Sokoloff, (voice studies at Curtis with Robert Grooters), and at the Juilliard School in New York with Marshal Williamson, Margo Garrett and Alberta Masiello.
 In New York he worked as pianist and coach for the Metropolitan Opera young artist's programme.